 Hopefully, there will come the point when you no longer need gap insurance coverage.
 Knowing when that time is can save you a lot of money.
 Cancel gap insurance too early, and you could lose out on the valuable coverage.
 Cancel it too late, and you are going to end up paying for insurance coverage you do not need.
 Check out these helpful questions to help you determine when you should cancel gap insurance.

 How Much Do You Owe on Your Vehicle?

 Knowing what you owe on your vehicle is the foundation of understanding gap insurance.
 If what you owe exceeds the retail value of your vehicle, gap insurance covers the difference.
 Review your payment information and find out how much you owe on your vehicle.

 Generally, the longer the life of your loan, the longer you will need gap insurance.
 Paying a loan off over a longer period of time means that you might not “catch up” to the amount that your car will be depreciating.
 Likewise, paying a loan off more quickly will generally mean you’ll need gap insurance for a shorter amount of time.

 Did You Finance Extras Along with Your Vehicle?

 If you wrapped up a previous vehicle's debt or loan with your current auto loan, gap insurance does not cover that prior debt.
 Same goes for warranties which are rolled into the loan.
 Gap insurance only covers the cost of the vehicle.
 Keep these factors in mind when determining how much you owe for the vehicle itself.

 Input your vehicle's information as accurately as possible.
 Then select “private party value” to give you the most accurate calculation.
-Do not assume the number listed in Kelly Blue Book is the concrete number you will receive if your vehicle is totaled, resulting in a total loss situation.
-Like mentioned earlier, the Kelly Blue Book value is just a ballpark figure.
+Do not assume the number listed in Kelley Blue Book is the concrete number you will receive if your vehicle is totaled, resulting in a total loss situation.
+Like mentioned earlier, the Kelley Blue Book value is just a ballpark figure.

 Removing Gap Insurance